moodlebox/moodlebox.net/content/help/install-the-moodlebox.en.md

 ### Step 1: Buy the hardware

-The [stuff you will need][1] to build your MoodleBox is essentially a Raspberry Pi (preferably a model B3) with a power supply and a MicroSD card.
+The [stuff you will need][1] to build your MoodleBox is essentially a Raspberry Pi Model 3B or 3B+ with a power supply and a MicroSD card.
 [More information here][1].

 ### Step 2: Download the MoodleBox disk image